 2. Diabetes Prevention Program - and this is where the app will help you avoid high-carbohydrate types of foods.
 By helping you reduce your carb intake, you will find it easier to lower and balance your blood sugar levels.

 A lot of diabetic users have commented that it does help with their daily carb tracking.

 You can read the full review on the Noom diet app here.

 Unlike other buzz-worthing meal plans, it's not an elimination diet which means every food group is on the menu.
 Unlike other calorie tracking apps, the focus on making behavioral changes surrounding dieting and weight loss.

 - Arielle Tsoukatos, Digital Content Editor for Marie Claire Magazine

 The Noom diet is a mobile platform that aims to help you make behavioral changes in what and how much you eat.
 Through this psychological transformation process, you learn to distinguish between calorie-dense and light foods and work towards a calorie deficit.

-Yes, Noom works for weight loss with millions of people using it for exactly that purpose.
-The free features are very helpful, but the majority of people have managed to get the best results by signing up to the Noom coach subscription.
+Yes, Noom works for the weight loss journey.
+Millions of people use it for precisely that purpose.
+The free features are very helpful, but most users have managed to get the best results by signing up for a Noom Coach subscription.

 Yes, there is a free version of Noom, like Weight Watchers.
 This will give you full access to the food database, sync with fitness trackers to pull in your workout data, and give you a daily indication of your net calorie balance.

 The free version doesn’t include access to a nutritionist and wellness coach, but many reviews highlight that they have successfully lost weight with the free version.